Geeksltd/Programming.Tips/docs/Methods.md

 ### Name of Query functions (Boolean)

-&nbsp;&nbsp; Question methods, that return a Boolean result, must be named as a fact.
+Question methods, that return a Boolean result, must be named as a fact.
 Good fact-like names are:

 ```c#
 public bool IsSomething() { ... }